PokemonHacker1337/HackedFlashGames/README.md

 ~~Rubble Trouble 3 (Moscow):
 All levels unlocked, infinite tools.~~

+Siftheads Assault 1:
+Infinite money.

+Here are the cheats:
+90315: Invincibility
+80373: +10000 money (not that you need it in an infinite money hack)
+11075: Faster running speed
+11348: Reduced gravity
+105361: Harder enemies, I think
+101868: Not sure, I couldn't tell any differences.

 Sprint Driver:
 All bikes are free, start with lots of health